 How do state and local sales taxes work?

 Forty-five states and the District of Columbia levy general sales taxes that apply (with some exemptions) to all goods and certain services.
-Thirty-eight states (including, Alaska, which has no state sales tax) also allow sales tax at the local level.
-Most states apply separate sales taxes to particular goods, typically tobacco, alcohol, and motor fuels.
+Thirty-seven states (including, Alaska, which has no state tax) also allow general sales taxes at the local level.
+Most states apply separate sales taxes to particular goods, including tobacco, alcohol, and motor fuels.

 How much revenue do state and local governments raise from sales taxes?

 States rely on sales taxes more than local governments do.
-States collected $412 billion—35 percent of own-source general revenue—from sales taxes in 2014 (figure 1).
+States collected $441 billion from sales taxes in 2016, or 35 percent of own-source state general revenue (table 1).
 “Own-source” revenue excludes intergovernmental transfers.
-Nearly two-thirds of that ($272 billion) came from general sales taxes, and one-third ($140 billion) came from selective sales taxes (excise taxes) on tobacco, alcohol, and the like.
-Local governments, for their part, collected $105 billion—11 percent of local government own-source general revenue—from sales taxes in 2014, with $75 billion coming from general sales taxes and $30 billion from selective sales taxes.
+Nearly two-thirds ($291 billion) of that total came from general sales taxes, while the other one-third ($150 billion) came from selective sales taxes (or excise taxes) on tobacco, alcohol, and the like.
+Local governments collected $118 billion from sales taxes in 2016, or 11 percent of local government own-source general revenue.
+Of that total, $85 billion came from general sales taxes and $32 billion came from selective sales taxes.
+(Census includes the District of Columbia’s revenue in the local total.)

 How do general sales tax rates differ across states?

-Among states with general sales taxes, Colorado has the lowest rate (2.9 percent) (figure 2).
-No other state with a general sales tax has a rate below 4.0 percent.
-Five states have rates at or above 7.0 percent.
-California has the highest rate (7.25 percent).
+Among states with general sales taxes, Colorado has the lowest rate (2.9 percent) (figure 1).
+No other state with a general sales tax has a rate below 4.0 percent, but the state general sales tax rate is 4.0 percent in Alabama, Georgia, Hawaii, New York, and Wyoming.
+In addition to California, four states (Indiana, Mississippi, Rhode Island, and Tennessee) have rates at or above 7.0 percent.
 Alaska, Delaware, Montana, New Hampshire, and Oregon have no state general sales taxes.

 What purchases are subject to the general sales tax?

 General sales taxes typically apply to most tangible goods.
-One notable exception is food purchased for use at home: only 13 states tax such purchases, and six of these states tax food at a lower rate than their general rate.
+One notable exception is food purchased for use at home: only 13 states tax such purchases, and 6 of these states tax food at a lower rate than their general sales tax rate.
 Five of the 13 states that tax food for home consumption provide income tax credits to low-income residents to help offset the tax.
-In contrast, food bought for immediate consumption at restaurants is taxed, often at a higher rate than the general sales tax rate.
+In contrast, food bought for immediate consumption at restaurants is taxed in most states, and sometimes at a higher rate than the general sales tax rate.

 Do sales taxes apply to online purchases?

 The treatment of online and other remote sales (e.g., catalog sales) is complex.
-Under the commerce clause of the US Constitution, if a retailer has no physical presence in the online purchaser’s state of residence (technically called a “nexus” requirement) the state cannot require the retailer to collect a state or local sales tax from the consumer.
+In 1992, the Supreme Court ruled (Quill Corp. v.
+North Dakota) that under the commerce clause of the US Constitution, a retailer with no physical presence in the online purchaser’s state of residence (technically called a "nexus” requirement) is not required to collect a state or local sales tax from the consumer.

-Many consumers do not realize, however, that in addition to sales taxes, states also levy use taxes.
-Consumers are subject to these taxes on goods purchased outside their states of residence for consumption in their home states.
-The use tax rate is the same as the sales tax rate, but few consumers actually pay it.
-Most states with both a sales tax and an individual income tax (such as California, Kentucky, Virginia, and Utah) give taxpayers a chance to declare liability and pay use taxes on their income tax returns.
+Further, states levy use taxes in addition to sales taxes.
+Consumers are subject to use taxes on goods purchased outside their state for use in their home state—if they did not pay a sales tax.
+This includes online purchases.
+The use tax rate is the same as the sales tax rate, but few consumers know it exists and actually pay it.
+Many states with both a sales tax and an individual income tax (such as California, Kentucky, Virginia, and Utah) give taxpayers a chance to declare liability and pay use taxes on their income tax returns.

 What taxes do states levy on tobacco, alcohol, and motor fuels?

-Most states levy “selective” sales taxes—with different rates than the general sales tax—on particular goods and services.
-Three of the best-known are taxes on cigarettes (and other tobacco products), alcohol, and motor fuels.
+All states levy “selective” sales taxes—with different rates than the general sales tax—on some goods and services.
+Three of the best known are taxes on cigarettes (and other tobacco products), alcohol, and motor fuels.
 Those products are also subject to a federal tax.
-For cigarettes and alcohol, the taxes are sometimes called “sin” taxes because one purpose of the tax is to discourage consumption.
+For cigarettes and alcohol, the taxes are sometimes called sin taxes because one purpose of the tax is to discourage consumption.
+Marijuana and soda are also increasingly taxed by states and localities.

 Alcohol taxes are generally paid at the wholesale level, so the cost is incorporated into the retail price.
 The excise taxes are levied per gallon (not as a percentage of the price), and beer, wine, and distilled spirits have different tax rates.
 In addition to the excise tax, many states also levy a general sales tax on the final purchase price of alcohol, and some states and cities have special sales tax rates for alcohol.

 Some cities (e.g., Boston, San Francisco, and Washington, DC) also have special tax rates for specific goods and services (e.g., restaurant meals, hotel accommodations, rental cars, and parking) that are higher than their general sales tax rates.
-The higher tax rates on these purchases are often designed to collect a significant share of their revenue from visitors, who presumably have less political clout than local voters.
+These higher tax rates are often designed to collect a significant share of their revenue from visitors, who use and benefit from city services and presumably have less political clout than local voters.